 Wolter, P.T., Thapa, B., Sturtevant, B.R., and Townsend, P.A.
 (2017).
 Reconstruction of historical forest composition and abundance in the upper Midwest using Landsat data and concurrent national forest inventory.
 Remote Sensing of Environment, (in prep).

 Wolter, P.T., Hilgemann, L.A., and White, M.A.
 (2017).
-Quantifying coarse woody debris and residual basal area following retention harvesting in northeast Minnesota using Landsat sensor data.
-Canadian Journal of Forest Research (in prep).
+Quantifying coarse woody debris and residual forest basal area following retention harvesting in northeast Minnesota using Landsat sensor data.
+Canadian Journal of Forest Research (in review).

 White, M. A., Cornett, M. W., and Wolter, P. T. (2017).
 Two scales are better than one: Monitoring multiple-use northern temperate forests.
 Forest Ecology and Management, 384, 44-53.